dagster-io/dagster/docs/DOC_CHECKLIST.md

 This checklist outlines some of the most common issues that come up during documentation pull request reviews.

 Before submitting a PR for review, please check that your changes follow the guidelines listed here.
-Please ping @erinkcochran87 with questions.
+Please ping Erin (@erinkcochran87) with questions.

 ---